Intraoperative Hypotension

 How can the problem be addressed?

-Directed Systems Ltd (Cambridge, UK and Austin, USA) has developed and received FDA 510(k) clearance, for a new software medical device, Hypotension Decision Assist (HDA), which provides guidance to anesthesiologists in relation to the real-time management of patient cardiovascular physiology.
+Directed Systems Ltd (Cambridge, UK and Austin, USA) developed and received FDA 510(k) clearance, for a new software medical device, Hypotension Decision Assist (HDA) now marketed as the ‘point of care’ software component of the DS Aware integrated solution, which provides guidance to anesthesiologists in relation to the real-time management of patient cardiovascular physiology.

 HDA is designed to help anesthesiologists respond to the problem of hypotension in patients undergoing anesthesia during surgical procedures.